Marriage in pre-Islamic Arabia: Marriage by capture

 Marriage by capture, often taking place during times of war, occurred when women were taken captive by men from other tribes and placed on the slave market of Mecca.
 From the slave market these women were sold into marriage or slavery.
 In captive marriages men bought their wives and therefore had complete control over them.
 Women in these marriages had no freedom and were subjected to following their husbands' orders and bearing their children.
 These women became their husbands' property and had no right to divorce.

 Nikah Istibdaa

 In this kind of marriage, a man would refrain from having any sexual intercourse with his wife, and then send her off to a man of higher status, who would then impregnate her in the hopes of getting a child of stronger breed.
-After the pregnancy, the man would then have intercourse with his wife if she wanted him to; and the man would claim fatherhood of the foster child born from her relations with the other man.
+After the pregnancy, the man would then have intercourse with his wife if she wanted him to; and the man would claim fatherhood of the child born from her relations with the other man.
 An example of this incident was described to the Islamic prophet Muhammad, who replied that the child belongs to the one on whose bed it is born.

 As with all other forms of pre-Islamic marriage, Nikah Istibdaa was largely abolished in Arabia during the 7th century CE.